 For buyers who don’t already own a home, we will request proof that you can pay on time.
 We may ask for a year’s worth of canceled rent checks (check that your landlord has cashed).
 Or, we may ask your landlord to provide documentation showing that you paid your rent on time.
 Your renting history is especially important if you don’t have an extensive credit history.

-When it's finally time to make an offer on a home, a preapproval is key.
-It shows the maximum purchase price you're approved for and give you more credibility than other potential buyers who aren't yet approved.
+When it's finally time to make an offer on a home, a prequalification is key.
+It shows the maximum purchase price you're prequalified for and give you more credibility than other potential buyers who aren't yet prequalified.

 2. The Search Begins

 Ready for the fun part?

 Once you’re prequalified, it’s time to go house hunting.
 You should consider having an experienced Realtor at your side.
 They will make the process easier, and it could save you a lot of money, too.
 A real estate agent will help you understand: